bileldeb/MVP-Camera/README.md

 # MVP CAMERA
+Mobile Virtual Production Camera
+Virtual Production Techniques for a smartphone

+current features
-Using GPUImage Library for Applying Chromakey Filter "# MVP-Camera"
+    - Using GPUImage Library to Apply Chromakey effect and change the background

+"# MVP-Camera"